Slynchy/RPY-PDF/README.md

 | stringstoreplace.txt                                 | List of strings to find and replace with respective string from replacementstrings.txt |
 | replacementstrings.txt                               | See above.                                                                      |

-Then, provide a font for the PDF to use, as well as an icon to put at the top of every page.
-Call these "font.ttf" and "logo.png".
+For further compatibility/configuration, you can add strings to look for in "debugstrings.txt", and it will execute the respective function from the array of function pointers in "DebugStrings.h".
+These functions take the line the debug string was found in as a reference, so you can manipulate the string and then output it again.
+For example, you can write a function that replaces quotations with [] parentheses to indicate thoughts as opposed to speech.

-Once it is all set-up, simply run the EXE and it will spit out a TXT and a PDF file.
-The PDF file is better for reading on a computer/laptop, while the TXT file works excellently on Kindle.
+Once it is all set-up, simply run the EXE and it will spit out two .txt files; the formatted text for eBooks, and all the "garbage" data that was removed.
+The second file is so that you can verify that no strings were lost when it should be kept.

 # "Will this work with X?"
 This is designed to work with games written on the Ren'Py engine, not any specific game.
 If you set-up the text files properly, it should work with any software built on the engine.